Amusement Park Organisations

 • O'Brien's Pleasureland.
 Arbroath's indoor funfair and amusement arcade.

 • Ocean Beach Pleasure Park.
-The last surviving outdoor amusement park in the Newcastle area, Ocean Beach is a medium-sized amusement park located by the sea at South Shields.
+The last surviving amusement park in the Newcastle area, Ocean Beach is a medium-sized amusement park located by the sea at South Shields.

 • Paradise Wildlife Park.
 This large Hertfordshire zoo features a small amusement park, with helter skelter, roundabout, bouncy castles, train rides and other children's attractions.